 While I believe a market economy functions better than one based on socialism, I do not think our healthcare system should function as a set of self-serving business enterprises.
 Healthcare should be considered a cultural institution that satisfies the needs of all citizens, rather than a business driven by greed and the illusion that the system is functioning admirably.
 Accordingly, I support a system of universal healthcare, as long as it is designed to be open-ended, self-catalyzing and self-cleansing, rather than just another government program, destined to become highly bureaucratic, inefficient, and more costly than need be.

 Humankind has the resources and know-how to extinguish poverty.
 However, we lack the leadership, integrity, selflessness, and corporate structures to get the job done.
 While we may applaud present efforts, they do not represent a comprehensive, adequately funded, and efficient strategy to deal with the magnitude of the problem, which is exacerbated by bad governance practices and heartless corruption.
-We are talking about many millions of people in Africa and elsewhere who die each year of preventable and treatable causes, including undernourishment, a lack of safe drinking water, malaria, tuberculosis, and AIDS.
 Even in the United States, the richest, most powerful nation on the planet, profound suffering and/or a shortened lifespan are experienced by many people within the lower strata of our society due to poverty.
 Somehow, in our egocentric, fragmented, frenzied existence, we feel little shame in having so much to enjoy, while so many human beings suffer and die needlessly.
 I believe most of us would support, much more generously, programs that work to extinguish poverty within a generation, if there was leadership with the vision to design and orchestrate them coherently and morally.
 Such a goal is within our reach, if we manage our resources and sort out our priorities more judiciously and more compassionately.
 It is important to realize that sacrificing to help the poor will fulfill us more surely than undue devotion to material wealth and consumption.